-What actually prompted me to write this article is owing to the several requests from my fans who are keen on learning more about this beneficial local butter.
+Owing to the several requests from my fans who are keen on learning more about this beneficial local butter, I was moved to write this article.
 The fact that you picked interest in reading this article tells me that you are keen on knowing what shea butter is all about, why you need shea butter and how you can use it for numerous purposes.

 So, What is Shea Butter?

 Shea butter (ori) is that ivory or light white-colored vegetable fat produced from the nuts of the shea tree.
 It is produced from shea seeds of the shea tree which has presently gained huge attention both locally and internationally as an economic plant due to its high demand.
 The shea tree which is also known as karite, ori tree, Vitellaria paradoxa, Butyrospermumparkii or Karitébaum belongs to the sapotaceae family.
 When compared to other economical plantation trees, shea trees usually take a longer time approximately 45 to 50 years to reach maturity and this is part of the reasons why this plant wasn’t initially grown for economic purposes.
 But interestingly, the shea tree can continue yielding shea nuts even after reaching two hundred years old.